IR35: what to do if it applies

 This means that relief will only be given if the duties of the engagement meant that your limited company or partnership had to provide the equipment in question.
 If the company purchases the equipment out of choice then no deduction will be given.

 If during the tax year there is a mixture of qualifying and non-qualifying use, you should allocate any capital allowance claim on a just and reasonable basis.
 This allocation should normally be by reference to the actual use in the year.
 Non-qualifying use is where you used the asset for private use on contracts that aren’t covered by the IR35 rules or on IR35 contracts where the provision of the equipment was not necessary.

 Nothing in the legislation affects the capital expenditure that a limited company or partnership affected by IR35 can make.
 You’re free to make whatever purchases you want but relief will only be given under the IR35 rules.

-You should account for salary payments, the deemed employment payment and any tax and National Insurance contributions due as part of the normal payroll summaries you need to report to HMRC.
+You should account for salary payments, the deemed employment payment and any tax and NICs due as part of the normal payroll summaries you need to report to HMRC.

 You should report salary payments made by the company to the worker during the year on a Full Payment submission (FPS) on or before the time of payment.
 If no payment is made in a period then return an Employer Payment summary (EPS).

 The deemed employment payment should be reported on an FPS on or before 5 April.
-The normal end of year payment rules apply to PAYE and National Insurance contributions due on the deemed payment.
-You don’t have to identify the deemed employment payment and any tax and National Insurance contributions due on it separately.
+The normal end of year payment rules apply to PAYE and NICs due on the deemed payment.
+You don’t have to identify the deemed employment payment and any tax and NICs due on it separately.

 Also include the deemed employment payment on the P60 form, which your limited company or partnership, must issue to employees by 31 May after the end of the tax year.